 In the situation where the baseline scenario identified at the validation of the project activity was the continuation of the current practice without any investment, an assessment of the changes in the market characteristics is required for the renewal of the crediting period.

 There are no changes in the market characteristics of the baseline scenario.
-The 2015/2016 Kenya Integrated Household Budgetary Survey shows that a large majority of 85.5% of rural households in Kenya still cook with primitive fuels (mostly firewood, but also agricultural crop residue and others), whereas only 11.2% use transitional fuel such as charcoal or kerosene and only 3% use advanced fuels like LPG, biogas or electricity.
-Efficient cooking technologies are not yet largely disseminated in rural Kenya.
-Despite the various cook stove initiatives.
+The ”Kenya Household Cooking Sector Study” published in 2019 by the Kenyan Ministry of Energy with 2018 data shows that a large majority of 75.4% of rural households in Kenya still cook using a three stone open fire, whereas only 14.2% use a fixed biomass stove (the project stove of GS2457 belongs to this category) and 3% use a portable firewood stove.
+Usage of charcoal stoves is indicated with 40.1% for rural areas reflecting the reality that rural households often own a charcoal burner in addition to the woodfuel burner, mainly used as back-up or for space heating.
+Looking at other fuels, only 17.3% of rural households own a LPG stove, 3.2% a kerosene stove and 0.5% are using electric appliances.
+Despite the various cook stove initiatives and the government efforts, we find that the large majority of rural households continues using the open fire three-stone technology and that efficient cooking technologies are not yet largely disseminated in rural Kenya..

 Kenya demand for efficient cooking technologies is high and will continue to be high considering that

 Kenya’s population is estimated to grow to over 66 million by 2030 and 79 million by 2040.
+We conclude that there is no relevant change in the market characteristics of the baseline scenario.

 Step 1.3: Assess whether the continuation of use of current baseline equipment(s) or an investment is the most likely scenario for the crediting period for the renewal is required.